DanielSant0s/Athena2ME/README.md

 Methods:

 * draw(x, y) - Draw loaded image onscreen(call it every frame).
 Example: image.draw(15.0, 100.0);
+* free() - Free content immediately.

 ### Draw module
-* Draw.point(x, y, color) - Draws a pixel on the specified color and position on the screen.
 * Draw.rect(x, y, width, height, color) - Draws a rectangle on the specified color, position and size on the screen.
 * Draw.line(x, y, x2, y2, color) - Draws a line on the specified colors and position on the screen.
-* Draw.circle(x, y, radius, color, *filled*) - Draws a circle on the specified color, position, radius and fill on the screen.
-* Draw.triangle(x, y, x2, y2, x3, y3, color, *color2*, *color3*) - Draws a triangle on the specified points positions and colors on the screen.
+* Draw.triangle(x, y, x2, y2, x3, y3, color) - Draws a triangle on the specified points positions and colors on the screen.
-* Draw.quad(x, y, x2, y2, x3, y3, x4, y4 color, *color2*, *color3*, *color4*) - Draws a quad on the specified points positions and colors on the screen.

 ### Screen module
 * Screen.clear(*color*) - Clears screen with the specified color.
 If you don't specify any argument, it will use black as default.